Russian foreign agent law: Kobaliya and Others v. Russia (2024)

 In the follow-up case of Kobaliya and Others v.
 Russia, the Court ruled against Russia's expanded "foreign agents" legislation, finding it in violation of fundamental rights protected by the European Convention on Human Rights.
-The case involved applications from over a hundred organisations and individuals designated as "foreign agents" under increasingly restrictive laws introduced between 2017 and 2022.
+The case involved applications from over a hundred organizations and individuals designated as "foreign agents" under increasingly restrictive laws introduced between 2017 and 2022.

-The Court found that Russia had significantly expanded its "foreign agents" framework beyond non-governmental organisations (NGOs) to include media organisations, journalists, bloggers, and individuals engaged in broadly defined "political activities".
+The Court found that Russia had significantly expanded its "foreign agents" framework beyond non-governmental organizations (NGOs) to include media organizations, journalists, bloggers, and individuals engaged in broadly defined "political activities".
 The stigmatizing effect of the "foreign agent" label intensified over time, with public opinion polls indicating that the designation was increasingly associated with "traitors" and "enemies of the people".
 The Court noted that the designation was misleading as it suggested foreign control without evidence, contrasting with similar laws in other countries that require proof of agency relationships.

 The regime applied the law in disproportionately severe ways.
 Examples included designating individuals as "foreign agents" for receiving minimal sums from foreign nationals, such as €3 donations or airline mile exchanges.
-Organisations faced severe consequences, such as the forced dissolution of International Memorial and Memorial Human Rights Centre over minor labelling violations, and Radio Free Europe/Radio Liberty accumulated hundreds of millions of rubles in fines.
+Organizations faced severe consequences, such as the forced dissolution of International Memorial and Memorial Human Rights Centre over minor labelling violations, and Radio Free Europe/Radio Liberty accumulated hundreds of millions of rubles in fines.

-Individuals labelled as "foreign agents" were subjected to significant privacy intrusions, including the mandatory publication of personal data and detailed financial reporting requirements.
+Individuals labelled as foreign agents were subjected to significant privacy intrusions, including the mandatory publication of personal data and detailed financial reporting requirements.
 They also faced professional restrictions, such as prohibitions on teaching, producing content for minors, and holding public office.
 The mandatory labelling requirements for all communications, including social media posts, severely restricted freedom of expression.

-The Court concluded that Russia's "foreign agents" framework bore "hallmarks of a totalitarian regime" by fostering an atmosphere of suspicion toward independent voices and civil society.
-Rather than pursuing its stated aim of transparency, the legislation was found to undermine the foundations of democracy by stigmatising and silencing independent voices in public debate.
+The Court concluded that Russia's foreign agents framework bore "hallmarks of a totalitarian regime" by fostering an atmosphere of suspicion toward independent voices and civil society.
+Rather than pursuing its stated aim of transparency, the legislation was found to undermine the foundations of democracy by stigmatizing and silencing independent voices in public debate.